Excalibur (comics): X-Men: Die by the Sword

 Psylocke and Thunderbird travel to Earth-616 to visit Captain Britain and Nocturne during New Excalibur's victory party.
-However, during the party Captain Britain is wounded by a strike force led by an armored lady called Rouge-Mort.
+During the party, however, Captain Britain is wounded by a strike force led by an armored lady called Rouge-Mort.
 While Psylocke tries to care for her brother, everybody else tries to fight.
 Realizing that they cannot win, they teleport to the Panoptichron.
 There, the Dazzler discovers that Longshot, while alive, does not remember her and is about to kill herself to ease her pain when Mystique comes to talk her out of it.
 Nocturne happily reunites with her former teammates, while Sage is deemed the best option to care for Captain Britain.
 Meanwhile, Cat, using the scanner, realizes that Roma and Saturnyne are in trouble.
 The Corps then suffers a lot of losses, despite Saturnyne's intervening.
 While Cat checks on Brian, Blink, Morph, Sabretooth, Thunderbird, and the Dazzler join the battlefield.
 The Dazzler battles Rouge-Mort, who has badly wounded Roma, while Morph battles James Jaspers by morphing into the Fury, but his plan is quickly foiled.
 Sage, Psylocke, and Wisdom recruit Albion to their cause, who proves to be a match for James Jaspers until Jaspers turns into the Fury.
 Merlyn then comes to his daughter to finish the job, only to be beaten by Psylocke.
 Captain Britain then makes his move on the Fury and, with the help of Blink and Albion, vanquishes him for now, leading to Merlyn's defeat.
 However, this victory comes with a price as Roma dies, though not before transferring her knowledge into Sage's mind.
 Saturnyne then promises to free Albion from jail to lead the Corps, while Sage and Nocturne switch teams with Longshot, who now remembers the highlights of his past.
 New Excalibur, now with only four members, disbands after the final battle with Merlyn.